QuantSysBio/inSPIRE/README.md

 ## Set Up

-### git lfs
+### Before Downloading

 Before cloning from the github please ensure that you have git lfs installed (see https://git-lfs.github.com/).

+You will also require conda to be installed.

 ### Setting up your environment:

-Note, inSPIRE requires conda already installed.
-Once, these are installed follow these steps:
+Once you have installed conda and cloned the repo (with git-lfs used) you can run inSPIRE.

 1) To start with create a new conda environment with python version 3.8: